urja2001/urja2001/README.md

 🌱 I’m currently learning **DevSecOps & Cloud Devops**

-🗂️ All of my projects are available at [https://github.com/urja2001](https://github.com/urja2001)
+🗂️ All of my projects & Scripts are available at [https://github.com/urja2001](https://github.com/urja2001)

+🤖 I make sure to continuously update my skills in this rapidly evolving industry.
+In my recent professional , I concentrated on mastering a wide array of skills.

+🎉 In my free time, you will find me enjoying moments with my family, cooking, gardening, reading & learning new Technologies or listening to music.

 💬 Ask me about **Cloud and Devops**